-- Add tomato paste, crushed tomato and ½ cup liquid.
-Stir, bring to simmer, cover.
-Let simmer for 45-60 minutes (or longer if you have the time).
+- Add the crushed tomato and ½ cup liquid.
+Stir, bring to a boil, then turn the heat down to medium-low and cover.
+Let simmer for an hour or two, stirring occasionally.

 - Stir in cream and nutmeg, then serve.

-- Cover cooked noodles with the sauce, stir together if you like.
-Garnish with fresh torn basil and freshly grated Parmesan, if desired.
+- Cover cooked noodles with the sauce, and stir together if you like.
+I do this in a bowl and mix each portion with tongs.
+Garnish with fresh basil and freshly grated Parmesan, optional.

 Disclosure: This post may contain affiliate links, meaning I get a commission if you decide to purchase through my link, at no extra cost to you.